 With its completely new look, the New Balance 850, which is a successor of the NB750 was an instant success and catapulted Howard to become the lead designer of the company.

 In June 2019, New Balance re-released NB850 in the OG colorway.
-Aesthetically, it fits into the dad-chunky category.
+Aesthetically, it fits in the dad-chunky category.
 The retro issue features a slimmer midsole and a running “NB” logo embroidered on the heel and etched on the tongue.